USFWS/moosetwinning/README.md

 ## Installation

-To use `twinning` and generate reports, you’ll need:
+To use `moosetwinning` and generate reports, you’ll need:

 1.  **R version \>4.0** Available through FWS Apps-to-Go